apurva-p1599/qobuzpulse/docs/raw_data_log.md

 ## Notes
 - Dataset is used as a proxy for Qobuz metadata
 - Raw file is preserved exactly as received
-- All cleaning and transformations are deferred to Week 3
+- All cleaning and transformations are deferred in other part